 RPS Young Classical Writers Prize

-in memory of Gerald Larner
+In memory of Gerald Larner

 Classical music is a doorway to new worlds.
 While you can plunge straight in and enjoy its wonders, sometimes a helping hand is useful to guide you on your journey.
 As long as people have been writing music, others have been writing words about it, illuminating how the music works, what it conjures, asking questions of it and revealing features you may not realise from listening alone.
 For audiences with little or no familiarity this can be vital, rousing their curiosity and urging them to listen with fresh ears.

 To keep encouraging new generations to delve into classical music, we need a new generation of writers to keep giving them good reasons why.
-The Royal Philharmonic Society is pleased to announce a major new prize encouraging young people to write about classical music.
+Annually, the RPS Young Classical Writers Prize encourages young people to write about classical music in fresh and engaging ways.
 It is presented in memory of the writer Gerald Larner

 As well as the insight and encouragement it gives others, writing about music can be hugely invigorating in itself.
 Young people are often only asked to write about music in essays at school, college or university, where certain formalities can limit their expression.
-With this new prize, we invite you to unleash your imagination, and set out to capture in words what makes classical music so boundless, enlivening and timeless.
+With this prize, we invite you to unleash your imagination, and set out to capture in words what makes classical music so boundless, enlivening and timeless.

-- First prize: £1000
+First prize: £500

-- Second prize: £600
+Second prize: £250

-- Third prize: £400
+Third prize: £100

 How do I apply?